slerman12/Help-me/7-Ongoing.md

 “Why should I be charged with these ungodly characterizations?” asks the Alderman.

 “Because under this much ambiguous cause, and since the evidence doesn't support your allegations, any decision is by you and you alone.
-Meanwhile, you are the charged representative of the policy behind those atrocities.”
+Meanwhile, you are the charged representative of the policy behind those atrocities, and you've assumed your role in that position by terminating me.”

 “Well the policy is currently being broken.
 As you’ve proven.
 Therefore I’m a good man,” states the Alderman.